mistval/monochrome/README.md

 See /commands/navigation.js for the code behind the above example.

-Warning: In order to work around [a bug in the Discord client](https://trello.com/c/Nnkj5D0W/1154-editing-a-message-may-sometimes-cause-part-of-previous-message-to-appear) a navigation edits the message twice per reaction.
-That being the case, you are likely to see some rate limit warnings in the logs when people use navigations.
-Also, the workaround is not 100% effective, and sometimes the edited message may be messed up.
 ### Settings
 It's easy to define settings that server admins can set on a per-channel basis, and that your commands can use.